KIRTIBAJAJ2002/portfolio/README.md

 ## Projects
 ### Text Summarization  [Project Link](https://github.com/KIRTIBAJAJ2002/Project1-Scraper-beanstalk-deployment)

-I developed a robust system capable of automatically generating concise summaries from large volumes of text.
+I developed a robust system capable of automatically generating **concise summaries from large volumes of text**.
 This project involved data preprocessing, feature engineering, and the implementation of advanced NLP algorithms, including sequence-to-sequence models and transformer architectures.
-I conducted rigorous evaluations using established metrics such as ROUGE and BLEU to assess the quality of the generated summaries.
-Through this project
+I conducted rigorous evaluations using established **metrics such as ROUGE and BLEU**to assess the quality of the generated summaries.
 Tech Used:TensorFlow,NLTK,.

 ![Text Summarization](https://github.com/KIRTIBAJAJ2002/portfolio/blob/main/Text%20Summary.webp?raw=true)